 Tom Curtis (3Keel)

 Centre for Food Policy Food Thinkers Seminar: Preference: The missing ingredient in food policy.
 With Bee Wilson, food writer, journalist and historian.
 “The likes and dislikes populations have about food - reinforced by habit and mediated by food prices - are one of the greatest reasons anyone eats something.
 Bee will present some of the mechanisms through which human preferences are formed; and how they can change throughout the human lifespan.
 The seminar will consider a few examples of whole populations either changing their food preferences in a healthier direction, encouraged by food policy (Japan) or retaining traditional preferences in the wake of the nutrition transition (South Korea).”
 Wednesday 26 September, 5.30pm - 7pm https://www.eventbrite.co.uk/e/preference-the-missing-ingredient-in-food-policy-tickets-49033562706?dm_i=1GFR,5UH1L,TZZX8S,MUI4U,1

-Various (London and usually streamed) on topics including resilience and sustainability, land rights and agriculture.
+Various events and podcasts hosted by ODI (London and usually streamed) on topics including resilience and sustainability, land rights and agriculture.